2020-21 School Year:

 I think I am really just a (practically) lifelong homeschooler, as I'm the oldest of four children and we played "school" all the time.
 So much so that when my youngest sister went to kindergarten, her teacher asked where she went to preschool; and my mom replied---in our living room, with her big sister.
 (Or something like that.
 That story/memory always makes me smile.)
 When I was in third grade I got to go help my kindergarten teacher if I finished my own work early.
 I'd put smiley faces on papers, files things, lead songs, read to the children, and such----and by then I was hooked.
 Education has always been a part of my life and loves.

 You can read the site "policies" here.
 (Basically---I am not an affiliate anywhere and I don't use any information gathering tools on the site, though my web host (Typepad) does (such as referral pages); and of course, if you subscribe via email, that information is collected via FeedBurner.
-Otherwise, I'm a just for fun, sharing, and such homeschooling mom who doesn't know much about the technology end of anything.)
+Otherwise, I'm a just for fun, sharing, and such homeschooling mom.)